Storyblocks Video (Videoblocks) Review: An Affordable Stock Footage Option?

 The bottom line

-Overall, I’m really happy with my decision to join Storyblocks Video.
+Overall, after one full year, I’m still really happy with my decision to join Storyblocks Video.
 Personally, I feel like the stock clips I’ve been able to integrate into my video have added a new energy to my uploads.
 Plus, in many cases, it solves a problem I had where I was unable to find the right images to accompany my audio.
+Thus, having access to the service’s library has saved me time and frustration while editing my content.

-At a cost of $200 for the year, I think Storyblocks is a good value and smart investment for creators.
-Similarly, while I can’t speak to the quality of the music or images Storyblocks’ Unlimited All Access plan includes, I could see that $349 annual plan making a lot of sense for some YouTubers as well.
+At a cost of $240 for the year for the unlimited plan, I think Storyblocks is a good value and smart investment for creators.
+That said, the $50 per month price tag on the monthly plan is pretty steep, so I wouldn’t recommend this option if you can help it.
+Meanwhile, although I can’t speak to the quality of the music or images Storyblocks’ Unlimited All Access plan includes, I could see that $360 annual plan making a lot of sense for some YouTubers as well.
 Therefore, if you’re looking for an affordable stock video solution, I’d recommend checking out Storyblocks Video for yourself.